spham395/08-C-Programming/11_Pointers_Arrays/05_Memory_Operators.md

 ---
 ![](/assets/code_2.png)

-NARRATIVE:  At this point the integer variable “this” has been initialized with 9.
+At this point the integer variable “this” has been initialized with 9.
 As we can see, its value is stored at memory address 0x0090C088.
 Assignment operators (see: =) are old hat so we’ll skip discussing it.

-CODE NOTE:  A macro was utilized to print the pointer location without adding another variable on to the stack.
+Code Note:  A macro was utilized to print the pointer location without adding another variable on to the stack.
 #define PRINT_POINTER(thing) printf(#thing “ is at %p\n”, &##thing)

-INSTRUCTOR NOTE:  The intent of this “memory operator” segment is to walk the students through relatively simple C code with focus on memory operators.
+The intent of this “memory operator” segment is to walk through relatively simple C code with a focus on memory operators.
 The visual format attempts to replicate the appearance and behavior (see below) of Visual Studio as closely as possible to aid in the learning process.

-NOTE:  Student(s) may ask, “Why is it at the bottom?”
-Short Answer:  Because it was placed on top of the stack.
-Running Out Of Time Answer:  That question will be completely addressed in depth as part of a longer objective.
-Medium Answer:  Since “this” has a storage class of “temporary” (reference: Objective (I.3.a) Functions – Scope Rules), it is “pushed” on top of the stack memory.
-Long Answer:  <fill in later> *or* refer to the “Running Out Of Time Answer”
+Note: the Memory Operator in "red" is at the bottom because it was placed on top of the stack.
+Since “this” has a storage class of “temporary” (reference: Functions – Scope Rules), it is “pushed” on top of the stack memory.

-DESIGN NOTE:  A certain shade of blue (Blue, Accent 2) has frequently been used to call the attention of the students to modifications in this and previous slide shows.
-This “memory visualization” will use shades of red for multiple reasons.
-1. Visual Studio sometimes uses this color to highlight values in the debug mode memory window.
-2. “Blue, Accent 2” doesn’t look good against a black background.
-3. The same shade of red (Dark Red, Background 2, Lighter 60%) was chosen to best replicate call outs in the VS memory window, be aesthetically pleasing against both a black and gray background, and match (for the sake of learning and association).

 ---
 ![](/assets/code_3.png)

-NARRATIVE:  In a similar fashion, the integer variable “that” has been initialized with 0.
+In a similar fashion, the integer variable “that” has been initialized with 0.
 As we can see, its value is stored at memory address 0x0090C07C.
 Assignment operators (see: [=]) are old hat so we’ll skip discussing it.

 CODE NOTE:  A macro was utilized to print the pointer location without adding another variable on to the stack.
 #define PRINT_POINTER(thing) printf(#thing “ is at %p\n”, &##thing)